-- Enforcement Level 1 is initiated by the finding of a BMP deficiency in the BMP categories of general housekeeping, waste management, non-storm water management issues, erosion controls, sediment controls, tracking controls, run-on and runoff controls, and plan implementation (e.g., lack of self-inspections or documentation thereof, lack of ongoing training or documentation thereof, or failure to adequately update the SWPPP or WPCP to reflect site conditions).
+- Enforcement Level 1 is initiated by the finding of a BMP deficiency in the BMP categories of general housekeeping, waste management, non-storm water management issues, erosion controls, sediment controls, tracking controls, run-on and runoff controls, and plan implementation (e.g., lack of selfinspections or documentation thereof, lack of ongoing training or documentation thereof, or failure to adequately update the SWPPP or WPCP to reflect site conditions).
 A verbal warning and written notification of the finding are used to initiate enforcement and corrective actions are expected to be observed during a re-inspection after 7 days.
 Photos of the corrective action should be date-stamped to show completion within 72 hours, or the agreed upon timeframe, if longer.
-If the finding is not corrected upon re-inspection, a written notice of violation is issued to escalate enforcement and compliance is expected within 5 days.
-Upon the second re-inspection, if the finding is still not corrected a second written notice of violation is issued, which may include an order to clean, test, or abate, and compliance is expected within 2 days.
-Continued failure to correct the violation in the time allowed will result in a mandatory meeting between the project proponent or project management team and the Director of the P&EAD and/or Vice President of Development to discuss the reasons for failing to comply and the means of resolving the issue. - Enforcement Level 2 is initiated when a prohibited off-site discharge occurs.
+If the finding is not corrected upon re-inspection, a written notice of violation may be issued to escalate enforcement and compliance is expected by the next reinspection.
+Upon the second re-inspection, if the finding is still not corrected a second written notice of violation may be issued, which may include an order to clean, test, or abate, and compliance is again expected by the next reinspection.
+Continued failure to correct the violation in the time allowed will result in a mandatory meeting between the project proponent or project management team and the Director of P&EAD and/or Vice President of Development to discuss the reasons for failing to comply and the means of resolving the issue.
+The Authority also has the discretion to increase inspection frequencies for any project from weekly to daily. - Enforcement Level 2 is initiated when a prohibited offsite discharge, caused by a construction project, occurs.
 A written notice to clean, test, or abate, and/or an order to cease and desist (stop work order), is used to initiate enforcement and compliance is expected within 24 hours.
-If the violation is not corrected upon re-inspection, the project proponent or project management team must attend a mandatory meeting with the Director of the P&EAD and/or Vice President of Development to discuss the reasons for failing to comply and the means of resolving the issue.
+If the violation is not corrected upon re-inspection, the project proponent or project management team must attend a mandatory meeting with the Director of P&EAD and/or Vice President of Development to discuss the reasons for failing to comply and the means of resolving the issue.

-In accordance with Municipal Permit Provision E.6.e, the Authority will notify the RWQCB in writing or email within five days of issuing an escalated enforcement action between levels to a site that it has designated as a significant TTWQ.
-A construction site that poses a significant TTWQ as a result of violations or other noncompliance with its permits and applicable ordinances, regulations, rules, and the requirements of the Municipal Permit is considered by the Authority to be any site at which there has been any spill, release, or discharge of sewage, petroleum, or a hazardous material listed in accordance with 40 CFR Parts 117 or 302 that enters the storm water conveyance system and that is not fully contained and cleaned up and/or that reaches San Diego Bay.
+In accordance with Municipal Permit Provision E.6.e, the Authority will notify the RWQCB in writing or email within 5 days of issuing an escalated enforcement action between levels to a site that it has designated as a significant TTWQ.
+A construction site that poses a significant TTWQ as a result of violations or other non-compliance with its permits and applicable ordinances, regulations, rules, and the requirements of the Municipal Permit is considered by the Authority to be any site at which there has been any spill, release, or discharge of sewage, petroleum, or a hazardous material listed in accordance with 40 CFR Parts 117 or 302 that enters the storm water conveyance system and that is not fully contained and cleaned up and/or that reaches San Diego Bay.
 (40 CFR Part 117 addresses the determination of such quantities of hazardous substances that may be harmful pursuant to Section 311(b)(3) of the Clean Water Act.
 40 CFR Part 302 addresses the designation, reportable quantities, and notification requirements for the release of substances designated under Section 311(b)(2)(A) of the Clean Water Act.)